SUBMISSION SITE NOW OPEN!

 - This program is reserved to Skin of Color Society members and pending members with a complete membership application.
 Apply for membership here!

 Presenting Author Responsibilities

-- The Skin of Color Society encourages submission of original studies or observation that would be of interest to dermatologists with an interest in skin of color
+- The Skin of Color Society encourages submission of original studies or observations that would be of interest to dermatologists with an interest in skin of color.

 - The abstract must address scientific or clinical questions, detail clinical observations, or contain primary scientific data.